lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

   }
 ```

-Usually a Task will proceed from INITIAL to PENDING to one of COMPLETE or ERROR, and then back to PENDING if the task is re-run.
+Usually a Task will proceed from `INITIAL` to `PENDING` to one of `COMPLETE` or `ERROR`, and then back to `PENDING` if the task is re-run.
 When a task changes status it triggers a host update so the host element can handle the new task status and render if needed.

 {% aside "info" "no-header" %}